Shopon-Hossen/ecommerce-api-drf/README.md

   - Cart will automatically created when user register.
   - Cart items can be updated (Increment and Decrement quantity) or delete.
   - Quantity range is 1 to 99 (Can be change)

+- **Real Time Notification**

+  - Automatically send notification to user when UserNotification was create

 ## 🚀 Installation & Setup